figure-io/polymer-matrix-diagram/README.md

 <a name="method-roworder"></a>
 #### el.rowOrder( arr )

 Sets the row order.
-The input `array` should be a permutation of the row names.
+The input `array` should be a permutation of the row name indices.

 ``` javascript
 el.rowOrder( [ 3, 1, 0, 2 ] );